-In relation to Wanaka Airport, activities sensitive to aircraft noise within the Outer Control Boundary will be prohibited.
-Any alterations or additions to existing buildings will be subject to acoustic treatment.
-The treatment requirements will be in accordance with the NZ Building Code Standards and the rules of this Plan.
+In relation to Wanaka Airport, activities within the Outer Control Boundary will require a resource consent for a controlled activity.
+The consent will be subject to adequate acoustic insulation.
+The insulation requirements will be in accordance with the NZ Standards.